plerros/helsing/README.md

 The default algorithm has a time complexity of $O(u)$ and a space complexity of
 $O(\sqrt{u})$, where $u$ is the upper bound argument `-u`.

 In *helsing/configuration.h* you can toggle the algorithms and tune them, adjust verbosity, change the numeral base system, and set a fang pairs filter.
+Some of the features aren't compatible with Windows.
 Be sure to read the documentation.

 ## MacOS Preparation